TrunksDeDBZ/ZSINT/README.md

 # ZSINT
-ZSINT by ZELEPH#1225
 This is a simple cpp osint software  which uses a lot of api.
 I'm a beginner so please be indulgent

 This software use the following API: